 Got the Post-Election Blues?
 Sad, Mad, or Scared?

-If the election of Trump has you down in the dumps, here are 8 pain relievers.
+If the election and its af has you down in the dumps, here are 8 pain relievers.

 The following prescription is from my recently released book, Prescriptions Without Pills: For Relief From Depression, Anger, Anxiety and More.
 The prescription can ease most depression, and also helps to reduce anxiety and anger.